sungenchuang7/Notify/README.md

 # Notify
-A Speech-To-Text app that make note taking easier than ever
+"A Speech-To-Text app that make note taking easier than ever"

 # About the Project
   Have you ever been in a lecture where you need to pay all your attention, and yet take notes?
 Did you struggle to do both together?
 Don't worry, we've got you covered!